czdtech/fb-jf/src/content/games/bloons-td-5.en.md

 <!-- i18n:section:controls -->
 ### Controls Guide

-The game uses a standard point-and-click or tap interface.
+The game uses a standard point-and-`click` or `tap` interface.

--   **Placing/Upgrading:** Select a tower from the right-hand panel, place it on the map.
-Click the tower to open its upgrade menu and choose an upgrade path.
+-   **Placing/Upgrading:** Select a tower from the right-hand panel, place it on the map. `Click` the tower to open its upgrade menu and choose an upgrade path.
 -   **Upgrade Paths:** Upgrading a tower to tier 3 or 4 on one path will lock the corresponding tiers on the other path.
 For example, a 4/x tower cannot be upgraded past x/2.
--   **Activated Abilities:** When a tower has an activated ability, a button for it will appear on the bottom left of the screen.
-Click it to use it.
+-   **Activated Abilities:** When a tower has an activated ability, a button for it will appear on the bottom left of the screen. `Click` it to use it.
 -   **Hotkeys:** The PC version uses hotkeys for placing towers and activating abilities, which are displayed on the icons.

 <!-- i18n:section:faq -->